vinkla/wordplate/README.md

     +!mu-plugins/mu-plugins.php
     ````

-1. Run `composer update` in the root of your project and your app should be up and running!
+1. Run `composer update` in the root of your project.
 </details>
 <details>
 <summary><strong>Upgrading from 7 to 8</strong></summary>